18F/methods/_methods/usability-testing.md

 ---
 layout: card
 title: Usability testing
+description: Observation of people attempting to use a product.
 category: Validate
 what: Observation of people attempting to use a product.
 why: To learn a given design&rsquo;s challenges, opportunities, and successes.